Uberspace/lab/source/guide_prometheus.rst

   * ``--web.listen-address``: The IP address and port Prometheus listens on.
   * ``--config.file``: The full path to the Prometheus_ configuration file.
   * ``--storage.tsdb.path``: The path where Prometheus stores the timeseries database.
-  * ``--storage.tsdb.retention``: The amount of time to keep the datapoints of the timeseries database (in this guide it's set to 15 days).
+  * ``--storage.tsdb.retention.time``: The amount of time to keep the datapoints of the timeseries database (in this guide it's set to 15 days).
   * ``--web.external-url``: The URL under which Prometheus is reachable.
   * ``--web.route-prefix``: The path under which Prometheus is reachable.

 .. note::
-   When using web backends, the address to listen to has to be ``0.0.0.0``.
-In the example above, the corresponding line has to be changed to ``--web.listen-address=0.0.0.0:9090``.
+   When using [web backends](https://manual.uberspace.de/web-backends/), the address to listen to has to be ``0.0.0.0``, not  127.0.0.1, localhost or ::1.

 Finishing installation
 ======================